 What this video teaches us about cycling… and ourselves

-High-level cycling isn't just about watts, FTPs, and Strava records.
-It's also—and perhaps most importantly— the ability to driveAnd in this area, Pidcock is a mutant.
+High-performance cycling isn't just about watts, FTPs, and Strava records.
+It's also—and perhaps most importantly—about riding ability.
+And in this area, Pidcock is a mutant.

-But this video is valuable for another reason: It highlights what we often forget to train.
+But this video is valuable for another reason: it highlights what we often forget to train.

 - Your braking line.